CottageLabs/coar-notifications/README.md

 [_notification patterns_](https://notify.coar-repositories.org/patterns/), further exemplified in
 [_example scenarios_](https://notify.coar-repositories.org/scenarios/).

-## Installation & Setup
+## Installation & setup
 Easiest way to install is to use Composer.

 `$ composer require cottagelabs/coar-notifications`

-To set up test the inbox you only need to have a running MySQL/MariaDB database the config for which is in `bootstrap.php`.
+To set up test the inbox you need a MySQL/MariaDB database.

 Create the database in MySQL/MariaDB (by default `coar_inbox`) and then run: `$ php vendor/bin/doctrine orm:schema-tool:create` to create the database schema.
-Finally run a web server, For instance: `$ php -S localhost:8080 `
+Finally run a web server, For instance: `$ php -S localhost:8080 `.

-There are a few of configuration variables in `config.php`:
+There are a few of configuration parameters that can be passed to `COARNotificationInbox`:

 | Variable           | Description  | Default value    |
 | -----              |    ----      |             --- |